Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 30 km, about 1 hour by road.

-Why I go: For the mysterious vibes, thick green valleys and the thundering waterfall hidden deep inside the gorge.
-It’s wild, raw and perfect if you like offbeat adventures.
+Why to go: For the mysterious vibes, thick green valleys, and the thundering waterfall hidden deep inside the gorge.
+It’s wild, raw, and perfect if you like offbeat adventures.

 Top things to do: